kenuxi/EVA/README.md

 # EVA

+Vision is arguably one of our greatest strengths as humans.
+Even the most complex ideas tend to become much easier to understand as soon as we find a way to visualize them.
+Therefore, when we are working with datasets that have more than 3 dimensions, it can be challenging just to understand what’s going on inside of them.

 Anomaly detection is a subfield of AI that detects anomalies in datasets.
 A machine learning algorithm learns the "patterns" that the majority of cases adhere to and then singles out the few cases that deviate from those normal